AlSch092/UltimateAntiCheat/README.md

 # UltimateAntiCheat
-Research project: make an anti-cheat system to detect: memory editing, debugging, unsigned code/certs, injected modules, multi-boxing, OS spoofing, etc.
+Research project: make an anti-cheat system to detect and/or prevent things like memory editing, debugging, unsigned code/certs, injected modules, etc.

 Additionally, please provide features such as: